Bebet0o/IgnitionEngine/README.md

 # IgnitionEngine
-A personnal made 3D engine made by Bebet0o
+A personnal made 3D engine by Bebet0o